-Aug 23, 2013
+Aug 19, 2014

-POLITICAL SCIENCE 9531a 001 CANADIAN POLITICS: INSTITUTIONS COURSE OUTLINE, FALL 2013
+POLITICAL SCIENCE 9531a 001 CANADIAN POLITICS: INSTITUTIONS COURSE OUTLINE, FALL 2014

-Instructor: Dr. Cristine de Clercy (Email: C.Declercy@uwo.ca)

-Office: SSC 4135 Office hours: tba
+Instructor: Dr. Cristine de Clercy (Email: C.Declercy@uwo.ca) Office: SSC 4135 Office hours: Wednesdays, 1-3 pm, and by appointment.

-Classroom: SSC 4103

-Class time: Wednesdays 10:30-12:30
+Classroom: SSC 4105 Class time: Wednesdays 10:30-12:30

-Please note: this is a 9000-level course.
-Owing to this it is assumed all students entering this course have accumulated prior knowledge concerning social science research generally, and political science research specifically, in their earlier undergraduate (and perhaps MA level) courses.
-So, this course is designed specifically for students with a minimum of four years of undergraduate training in the field of Political Science.

-Building on this prior knowledge, the objective of this course is to provide graduate students specializing in the field of Political Science with a deeper, more sophisticated understanding of some fundamental principles of Canadian politics beyond what they have encountered at the undergraduate (and perhaps master's) levels.

-This course is not advised for any student without prior undergraduate training in social science.
-This course is not advised for any student who has not specialized in the study of political science.
-Finally, this course is not advised for any student who has not taken courses in Canadian Politics at least at the second year undergraduate level.
-If you are unsure about whether you have the background for this course, please do consult with the Professor as soon as possible.

 About This Course

-This graduate seminar provides a critical analysis of selected topics and scholarship in Canadian politics with an emphasis on political institutions.
+This graduate seminar provides an intensive analysis of selected topics and scholarship in Canadian politics with an emphasis on political institutions.
 Topics include the executive, the House of Commons, the Senate, the Crown, parliamentary reform, the prime minister, the constitution and a short introduction to federalism.
 The content is structured to reflect enduring debates about key features of Canadian political institutions, and also to expose students to some classic and contemporary contributions from leading scholars.

 Course Expectations

 The course material is communicated through seminar discussion and the required readings.
 You are expected to read the required material fully and deeply before each class, to attend class consistently and on time, and to take careful notes.
 You will learn more in this class if you participate in class discussions, and also keep up with the news and current events.

 Because this is a seminar course, you are expected to contribute your views during class discussions, and to treat all class members with courtesy and respect.
-You are expected to pay due attention, refrain from distracting other students, and to turn off all electronic devices during class time (of course, with the exception of those used for any anticipated emergency or medical
+You are expected to pay due attention, refrain from distracting other students, and to turn off all electronic devices during class time (of course, with the exception of those used for any anticipated emergency or medical situation).

-situation).
 Attendance is mandatory.
-Students must attend a minimum of 80% of all classes to pass the course.
+Students must attend a minimum of 80% of all classes, which amounts to 10 of the 13 classes, to pass the course.
 Extensive undocumented absences beyond 20% of all classes will result in a failing grade regardless of the student's overall standing in the requisite areas of evaluation, as described in more detail below.

 Grading Structure Summary

 Critical Reading Reports: 40%

 Summary Essay: 20%

 Article Presentations and Critiques: 15%

 Class Participation: 25%

+Necessary Prior Training:

+In the interests of clear communication and transparency, please note this is a 9000-level course.
+Owing to this it is assumed all students entering this course have accumulated prior and specialized knowledge concerning social science research generally, and political science research specifically, in their earlier undergraduate (and perhaps MA level) courses.
+So, this course is designed specifically for students with a minimum of four years of undergraduate training in the field of Political Science.
+Students with undergraduate expertise in other fields of study (such as English Literature, Spanish, Econometrics, Marketing, Urban Planning, or Chemical Engineering) are not advised to access this course.

+Building on prior undergraduate training in Political Science, the objective of this course is to provide graduate students specializing Political Science with a deeper, more sophisticated understanding of some fundamental principles of Canadian politics beyond what they have encountered at the undergraduate (and perhaps master's) levels.

+So, to repeat a bit, this course is not advised for any student without prior undergraduate training in social science, and also it is not advised for any student who has not specialized in the study of political science.
+Owing to its focus, as well, this course assumes all participants have taken at least one second-year course in Canadian Politics.

+If you are unsure about whether you have the background for this course, please do consult with the Professor as soon as possible for further guidance and advice.

 Details of Grading Structure.
 Note 60% of the total grade is secured through written communication, while 40% is secured through oral communication.

-Critical Reading Reports

-Worth: 40%

-Due: At the start of each class.